pism/pism/doc/sphinx/climate_forcing/surface.rst

    \alpha_S = \max\left( \alpha_{\text{max}} + C\cdot M, \alpha_{\text{min}}\right).

-Here `M` is the melt rate and `C` is the tuning parameter obtained by fitting this approximation to the output of the regional climate model MARv3.11.
+Here `M` is the melt rate and `C` is the tuning parameter (:config:`surface.debm_simple.albedo_slope`) obtained by fitting this approximation to the output of the regional climate model MARv3.11.

-In this approach, the albedo decreases linearly with increasing melt from a maximal value (the fresh-snow albedo :config:`surface.debm_simple.albedo_snow`) for regions with no melting to the minimum (the bare-ice albedo :config:`surface.debm_simple.albedo_ice`).
+In this approach, the albedo decreases linearly with increasing melt from the maximum value (the fresh-snow albedo :config:`surface.debm_simple.albedo_snow`) for regions with no melting to the minimum (the bare-ice albedo :config:`surface.debm_simple.albedo_ice`).

 Alternatively, albedo (variable :var:`albedo`; no units) can be read from a file specified using :config:`surface.debm_simple.albedo_input.file`.

 .. note::

-   It is recommended to use at monthly resolution in this file.
+   It is recommended to use a monthly records of albedo in :config:`surface.debm_simple.albedo_input.file`.

 .. _sec-debm-simple-transmissivity: